shapiromatron/bmds-server/docs/development.rst

 .. _`Yarn`: https://yarnpkg.com/
 .. _`conda`: https://docs.conda.io/

-All requirements are available via `conda`_ and do not require administrative access on a machine.
+If installing on Windows, all requirements are available via `conda`_ and do not require administrative access.

 Initial setup
 ~~~~~~~~~~~~~